 How to book it: To inquire about and apply for a permit, contact: (323) 257-1644

 Bonus tips: Is your kid over cupcakes and cake?
 We got you covered: Donut Friend is a block away!

 Why it rocks: A perennial favorite of westside families who frequent this gorgeous oasis, Tongva park offers a legendary splash pad that will keep kiddos giddy and entertained all party long.
 For those kids who prefer drier land, toddlers and grade schoolers can climb up the soft turf hill and go bumpety bump down the roller bar slide.
 This park is a sensory explosion for little ones looking to party!

 How to book it: No permit or reservation (read: money) required!
 All patrons must abide by park rules, and as long as your party is under 150 guests, you’re welcome to show up whenever you like and decorate as you wish.

 Bonus tips: Bounce houses are not allowed on the premises but with a park this close to Santa Monica Pier, who needs one?!
-Make sure you cook or cater your party as grilling is not permitted on-site.
+Make sure you bring food or have the party catered as grilling is not permitted on-site.

 1615 Ocean Ave.

 Why it rocks: This low-key gem offers partygoers the chance to revel in breathtaking views of the city while enjoying the tranquility of a Japanese garden and hiking trails.
 Parents and kids alike will be awestruck by the magnificence of this massive 338-acre park.
 With options to BBQ, run (around the playground), and jump (in that bounce house) all day long, this park boasts the best of all worlds.

 How to book it: To book one of the four picnic areas near the playground, give the office a shout at 323-298-3660.